AsBaZa/Hotel-Clustering-v2/README.md

 ### 6. Hotel distribution by stratum

-The map plots the Basque Autonomous Community and is divided in 11 different stratums:
+These 2 plots show the Basque Autonomous Community, divided in 11 different stratums:

  - Rest of Araba
  - Rioja Alavesa